 Federal privacy laws give you the right to stop (opt out of) some sharing of your personal financial information.
 The law permits your financial companies to share certain information about you without giving you the right to opt out.

-These brochures and graphics may be linked, downloaded, or printed.
+These brochures and publications may be linked, downloaded, or printed.

 View a listing of upcoming events, designations, and opportunities for each month.